mattwamoto/Afiax-Employee-handbook/roles/senior_business_analyst.md

 ## Community of Practice (CoP)

-Engages and participates within the Made Tech and client communities of practice to:
+Engages and participates within the Afiax Connected Healthcare and client communities of practice to:

 - build an inclusive and supportive culture
 - recognise when to ask for further guidance and support and identify how to improve how we work, for example, by discussing and sharing approaches, ideas and examples of practice